TJK-15/Group-Project/README.md

 ![image](https://github.com/user-attachments/assets/643c8fc8-fe8d-4bbf-bbc6-b76a5a8406f3)

 The API calls are then sent in a 'get' call and their data parsed through.
 For each image, we take the geographic information and owner information.
 To get more information about the set of coordinates from the images, we reverse geocode them using the reverse_geocode function.
 This function has a 1 second timer per image to avoid overloading Nominatim, which also slows the image processing time significantly.
-Photos are then saved into the database via the save_photos_to_db function using SQLAlchemy.
+Photos are then saved into the database via the **save_photos_to_db** function using SQLAlchemy.

-## API Endpoints
+## API Endpoints:

 There are two endpoints defined in the API, both organised in **'api.py'**.
 These endpoints allow the user to query the map for locations at a given point and radius, and upload an image at a given set of coordinates.

-### 1. Fetch Images Based on Location
+### 1. Fetch Images Based on Location:
 - Endpoint: /api/coordinates
-- Method: GET
+- Method: POST
 - Request Body:
 {
   "latitude": 41.146547,